rogeriotaques/detectr.js/README.md

 write clever and specific CSS rules to refine your website design for each different browser, platform, device and operating system.

-It doesn't has any library dependencies such as: jQuery, Mootools, (...).
-So, you can use it alone, or combined with those packages.
+*It has a really small footprint and doesn't have any library dependencies such as: jQuery, Mootools, (...).
+So, you can use it alone, or combined with those packages.*

 ## Get started

 ### 1. Get the source code

-Start cloning this repository to your local machine, or just download the source-code into any folder of your PC.
+Start by cloning this repository to your local machine, or just download the source-code into any folder of your PC.
 As an open-source, the source-code is available in its natural format and minified.